sudiptasunder/shut-the-pc-off/README.md

 5. **Modules Required**:
    - OS Module

+#### How to turn off loading animation for faster loading of the interface ####
+1. **'animation_switch.py'**:
+   - You can change the bool value to False to turn off animations.
+In simple words, you can go to the 'animation_swtich.py' program and instead of 'True', just type 'False' and all the animations will be turned off.

 *****************************************************************************Cheatcode(s)*****************************************************************************
 Type 'shut-now' to shutdown the computer/pc without any further process.
 Type 'mr-reboot' to restart the computer/pc without any further process.
 Type 'remove-me' to delete the programs without any futher process.
+Type 'exit' to exit the program directly.

 About changing the cheatcode:
 If you want to change the cheatcode then, you can make changes into the 'cheatcode.py' file.